rrooggiieerr/WLANderlust.sh/README.md

 - IP over SSH VPN support

 ### Feature wishlist:
-- Stable WiFi Roaming, to connects to the best available WiFi Access Point
+- Stable WiFi Roaming, to connect to the best available WiFi Access Point
 - WISPr authentication (some work has already been done)
 - Support for other Fon services like Telekom_FON and BT Fon (some work has already been done)
 - Support for MikroTik MD5 client side encrypted passwords (some work has already been done)